And Then There Were Fewer: Cultural references

-The episode borrows heavily from the 1985 comedy film Clue, the 1976 comedy film Murder by Death, and is largely based upon the 1939 Agatha Christie novel And Then There Were None.
+The episode borrows heavily from the comedy films Clue (1985) and Murder by Death (1976), and is largely based upon the 1939 Agatha Christie novel And Then There Were None.
 The opening scene of the episode is similar to that of Stanley Kubrick's The Shining.
 Once the Griffin family arrives at the mansion, Lois remarks on the estate's beauty, wondering if television host Jeff Probst has a similar home.
 As they walk into the mansion, Sir John Everett Millais's Ophelia is seen.
-As dinner commences, Carl begins conversing with Tom Tucker, and discusses the plot of the 1986 fantasy film Labyrinth, directed by Jim Henson.
+As dinner commences, Carl begins conversing with Tom Tucker and discusses the plot of the 1986 fantasy film Labyrinth, directed by Jim Henson.

 After Tucker is accused of murdering James Woods, he reveals that Woods talked him out of auditioning for the lead role in the 1984 hit horror film A Nightmare on Elm Street.
 The finger is then pointed at Mayor West, who tells the group of his hardships on the social networking service Twitter, after Woods stole his originally intended username.
 Diane Simmons also goes on to state that Woods had promised to introduce her to former CBS news anchor Dan Rather, but ultimately ended up introducing her to actor and comedian Danny Bonaduce instead.

 In the extended DVD release, Carl mentions No Way Out, Hard Rain and Days of Thunder.

+While looking through the attic, Derick and Jillian encounter a black cat.
+At first, they assume he is an unintelligent animal, but he tells them he is a professor, referencing the cat's voice actor, Patrick Stewart, who portrayed Professor X in the X-Men film franchise.

 While searching for Muriel Goldman throughout the mansion, Brian and Stewie begin humming and singing the theme song to several television shows, including the CBS science fiction series Lost in Space, the CBS sitcom The Dick Van Dyke Show, and the ABC soap opera Dynasty.
 After discovering the Golden Globe Award underneath Tom Tucker's bed, Tucker begins to profess his innocence, with Peter then instructing him to "tell it to Mike Judge."

-In the scene where Diane tells Lois her conspiracy, Picasso's painting Le Rêve can be seen on the wall behind Diane.
+In the scene where Diane tells Lois about her conspiracy, Picasso's painting Le Rêve can be seen on the wall behind Diane.
 At the end of the episode, Seamus asks, "When we all see each other at school on Monday, are we still gonna be friends?" in a reference to The Breakfast Club.